Frequently asked questions

 I have an issue with a ScoutLink Minecraft team member – what do I do?

-Please contact the Coordinator or Deputy Coordinator (see scoutlink.net/minecraft-team), or send an email to email@example.com directly or by using our contact form.
+Please contact the Coordinator or Deputy Coordinator (see scoutlink.net/minecraft-team), or send an email to us by using our contact form.
 We will contact you as soon as possible to resolve the issue.

 Where can I build?

-You can build on the creative and survival worlds.
+You can build on the creative, survival, skyworld and city gamemodes.
 In creative you need to find an empty plot, stand in it, and type

 Can you do some WorldEdit for me?

-WorldEdit is only allowed in the creative world.
-As a scout you can WorldEdit with a limit of 1000 blocks.
+WorldEdit is only allowed in the creative and city world.
+As a scout you can WorldEdit with a limit of 8000 blocks.
 If you need WorldEdit over a larger area, please contact any ScoutLink Minecraft team member.

 Why do I have a WorldEdit limit?
 Can this be increased?